SenseNet/docs.sensenet.com/content/tutorials/content/large-database.md

   - **Mixed**: `"2020-01-01 12:24:45 TO 2020-06-15"`
   - **STEP**: Defined as a timespan with the following form: `"<days>.<hours>.<minutes>.<seconds>"`.
 For example the definition of ten minutes is: `"0.00:10:00"`.
 The step definition's default value is 1 second.

+#### Reference definition
+Only single reference properties can be generated in one way: select random values from a predefined array.
+The array contains IDs of existing contents.
+The array definition can contain any number of elements (at least one).
+The list of elements is preceded by the keyword "RandomReference".
+Here is an example of a three-element array definition:
+`"RandomReference: [1, 1130, 6]"`

 #### A full example of a request with all the possible options:
 <note severity="info">Please note that you will have to send an authenticated request (using an api key or bearer token) for a member of the <strong>Administrators</strong> or <strong>Developers</strong> group.</note>